hluk/copyq-commands/Global/README.md

 ### [Copy a Secret](../commands/copy-a-secret.ini)

-Copies (Ctrl+C) from current window without storing or showing the data in GUI.
+Copies (by default with Ctrl+Shift+C) from current window without storing or showing the data in GUI.

 ### [Copy and Search on Web](../commands/copy-and-search-on-web.ini)